 Next, select the ‘Valid’ box.

 Green indicates no errors.
-To view a list of indexed URLs with faq schema, select ‘Complete.’
+To view a list of indexed URLs, click on ‘Complete.’

 Listed are all URLs that have faq schema.